 Many small businesses find it difficult to keep up with the latest human resources compliance standards, employment laws and other matters pertaining to personnel management.
-Outsourcing HR can be a lifesaver for growing companies.
-Follow these tips for outsourcing HR administration successfully.
+Outsourcing HR can be a lifesaver for growing businesses.
+Here are five tips for outsourcing HR administration successfully.

 1. Involve the Right People

 Choose a project leader to spearhead the initiative.
 The leader can invite the president and other internal stakeholders to the appropriate meetings to assess possible outsourcing vendors.
 By including the right people in the discussions and evaluation process, the outsourcing vendors will be aware of all possible needs and key internal stakeholders will be kept abreast of discussions.

 2. Identify the Level of Support Needed

 Choosing your outsourcing partner for HR needs depends on the desired level of support.
 The more you can outsource, the more time you'll free up for other tasks.

 Choices to outsource HR administration include:

 - Help desks: Help desks provide self-service help for human resources needs.
 Secure cloud-based portals enable employees to review benefits and policies.

 - ASOs: An HR Administration Service Organization offers a flexible solution for many small businesses.
 Your organization remains the employer of record, but you can outsource many routine employment functions to an ASO, such as benefits administration and job descriptions.

 - Professional Employer Organizations (PEOs): When you contract with a PEO, you form a co-employment relationship with the PEO.
 Your firm and the PEO are both employers of record for your employees.
 You retain daily management responsibilities but the PEO handles payroll, taxes, employee records, human resources and benefits, and it can help manage HR compliance.